Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Performance comparison of nonlinear dynamics

-Sextupole strengths, defined as \(K_{2}=\frac{1}{(B\rho)_0 }\frac{\partial ^{2}B_{y}}{\partial x^{2}}\), with a given beam rigidity $(B\rho)_0$, are provided for two configurations in Table \ref{tab:k2}.
+with a given beam rigidity $(B\rho)_0$, are provided for the two configurations in Table \ref{tab:k2}.
 Notably, the \textit{SH4} family is entirely disabled in the CS configuration.
-While the RDTM scheme necessitates more sextupole knobs to control multiple objectives, the new approach aims at suppressing global chaos parameterized as a single objective with reduced knobs.
+This highlights a key difference: while the RDTM scheme necessitates more sextupole knobs to control multiple objectives, the new approach aims at suppressing global chaos parameterized as a single objective, achieving the goal with a reduced number of tuning knobs.